a-synchronous/rubico/README.md

 # rubico
 🏞 a shallow river in northeastern Italy, just south of Ravenna

-asynchronous function composition that just works.
+asynchronous function composition

+no dependencies

+works in server and browser

 [Installation](#installation)